Canonical correlation analysis of stochastic trends via functional approximation: Inference on the attractor space

 Results can be summarized as follows.
-One step and ICC estimators are $T$-consistent and the ICC estimators are asymptotically mixed Gaussian, unlike the one step estimators.
-Thus, asymptotically $\chi^2$ Wald test statistics for hypotheses on $\psi$ and $\beta$ can be constructed using the ICC estimators.
+First stage and ICC estimators are $T$-consistent and the ICC estimators are asymptotically mixed-Gaussian, unlike the first stage estimators.
+Thus, asymptotically Normal or $\chi^2$ Wald test statistics for hypotheses on $\psi$ and $\beta$ can be constructed using the ICC estimators.